sknop/confluent-ldap-check/README.md

     LdapVerifierBase::loadInventoryFile

-accordingly and please let me know so that I can adjust it (or/and file a pull request).
+accordingly, please let me know so I can adjust it (or/and file a pull request).

 ## Modules